Dark Skies at Kielder Water & Forest Park

 Dark Sky film by Cain Scrimgeour.
 (Commissioned by Kielder Water & Forest Park and Northumberland National Park)

-According to the Campaign for the Protection of Rural England (CPRE), the star-studded skies above Kielder Water & Forest Park are the darkest in England.
+The Campaign for the Protection of Rural England (CPRE) say the star-studded skies above Kielder Water & Forest Park are the darkest in England.

-Our skies are so truly dark, that together with Northumberland National Park and Kielder Observatory Astronomical Society, we have been awarded Gold Tier Dark Sky Park status by the International Dark Skies Association (IDA) in December 2013 – the highest accolade the IDA can give.
+They are so truly dark, that together with Northumberland National Park and Kielder Observatory Astronomical Society, we were awarded Gold Tier Dark Sky Park status by the International Dark Skies Association (IDA) in December 2013 – the highest accolade the IDA can give.

 It is estimated that 85% of the UK population has never seen a truly dark sky or experienced the sense of wonder that a clear night filled with billions of stars can give!
 At Kielder, you can experience this wonder!

-Kielder campsite is filled twice a year by the Kielder Forest Star Camp which draws hundreds of observers from across the UK for five nights of stargazing.
-There are also other venues hosting star gazing events throughout Kielder Water and Forest Park.
+Kielder campsite is also filled twice a year by the Kielder Forest Star Camp and there are also other venues hosting star gazing events throughout Kielder Water and Forest Park.
 Search in the events section for more details.

 The best time for stargazing is during the autumn and winter months, when the nights draw in.
 Pack up your binoculars, a deckchair and a hot drink and sit back and enjoy a star-studded show.
 For more hints and tips on stargazing see our Northumberland Dark Sky Park leaflet.